ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

  ```
  {: .pre}

-The OpsManager user has limited permissions.
+The Ops Manager user has limited permissions.
 {: .note}